 Charles Frye (1858–1940) was the son of German immigrants who moved to America in 1846 to farm in Iowa.
-In 1888 Frye moved from Iowa to Seattle, where he purchased land and established a successful business.
+In 1888 Frye moved to Seattle, where he purchased land and established a successful business.
 Frye and his wife Emma (1860–1934) became avid collectors and patrons of the arts.
 A 1930 newspaper article reports that Charles viewed his first oil painting in 1893 at age thirty-five.
 In 1909 the couple lent a French painting to Seattle’s Alaska-Yukon-Pacific Exposition (a World’s Fair celebrating the development of the Pacific Northwest), which indicates that they were probably well-known as collectors by this time.
 The Fryes displayed their paintings in their private quarters and in a purpose-built exhibition space attached to their home.
 Major philanthropic supporters of music in Seattle, the couple hosted concerts as well as charitable events in their art gallery.

 Gifted in perpetuity to the people of Seattle, Charles and Emma Frye’s collection became the Founding Collection of the Frye Art Museum, which opened on February 8, 1952.
 After Charles Frye’s death in 1940, the executor of Frye’s will, Walser Sly Greathouse, administered the establishment of the Museum and became its first director.
 After Greathouse died in 1966, his widow Ida Kay directed the Museum until her retirement in 1993.